yufanw/slime-bot/README.md

 - Every guild discord is different - they have their own specific channels, banquet times, GMs want their own welcome/reminder     messages, etc etc.

-- By setting configs, you are able to edit all of these to your liking."
+- By setting configs, you are able to edit all of these to your liking.

 ### Configuration Keys and Value